ader1990/openstack-networkd/README.md

           the action and nic name to set the removed nic on allow-hotplug (from auto) and do a faster restart of the network using ifdown / ifup.
     * Ubuntu 18.04
+      * cloud-init version 19.4-33 supports network_data.json
+      * kernel / udev supports CNDN
+      * supports add / remove nic with the following caveats:
+        * udev systemd daemon is not allowed to access IPs.
+IPAddressDeny=any is set in /lib/systemd/system/udev.service
+        * in the systemd udev config file, put IPAddressAllow=169.254.169.254
+        * reload udev by running 'systemctl daemon-reload && systemctl restart udev'
   * Debian
     * Debian Jessie 8 (same as Ubuntu 14.04)
     * Debian Stretch 9